Predicting drug-gene relations via analogy tasks with word embeddings

 \subsection{Embeddings}

-BioConceptVec~\cite{DBLP:journals/ploscb/ChenLYKWL20} provides four pretrained 100-dimensional word embeddings: CBOW~\cite{DBLP:journals/corr/abs-1301-3781}, skip-gram~\cite{DBLP:journals/corr/abs-1301-3781,DBLP:conf/nips/MikolovSCCD13}, GloVe~\cite{DBLP:conf/emnlp/PenningtonSM14}, and fastText~\cite{DBLP:journals/tacl/BojanowskiGJM17}.
+BioConceptVec~\cite{DBLP:journals/ploscb/ChenLYKWL20} provides four pre-trained 100-dimensional word embeddings: CBOW~\cite{DBLP:journals/corr/abs-1301-3781}, skip-gram~\cite{DBLP:journals/corr/abs-1301-3781,DBLP:conf/nips/MikolovSCCD13}, GloVe~\cite{DBLP:conf/emnlp/PenningtonSM14}, and fastText~\cite{DBLP:journals/tacl/BojanowskiGJM17}.
 Since CBOW is a simpler model than skip-gram and skip-gram performs better in analogy tasks compared to GloVe~\cite{pmlr-v97-allen19a}, we used BioConceptVec skip-gram embeddings for our experiments.
 Note that fastText can essentially be considered as a skip-gram using $n$-grams.
-To complement the pretrained BioConceptVec embeddings, we further trained 300-dimensional skip-gram embeddings on the publicly available PubMed abstracts.
-To train our embeddings, we used PubTator~\cite{DBLP:journals/nar/WeiKL13} to normalize six major biological concepts (genes, mutations, diseases, chemicals, cell lines, and species) in PubMed abstracts, and then tokenized them using NLTK~\cite{bird-loper-2004-nltk}.
+To complement the pre-trained BioConceptVec embeddings, we further trained 300-dimensional skip-gram embeddings on the publicly available PubMed abstracts.
+As with the original BioConceptVec, to train our embeddings, we used PubTator~\cite{DBLP:journals/nar/WeiKL13} to convert six major biological concepts (genes, mutations, diseases, chemicals, cell lines, and species) in PubMed abstracts into their respective IDs, followed by tokenization using NLTK~\cite{bird-loper-2004-nltk}.
 Note that since widely used embeddings such as word2vec and GloVe typically have 300 dimensions, we set the dimensions of our embeddings to 300 instead of the original 100.
 The hyperparameters used to train our embeddings are shown in Table~\ref{tab:param} in Supplementary Information~\ref{supp:embeddings}.

-For BioConceptVec and our skip-gram embeddings, Table~\ref{tab:stats_analogy} shows some basic statistics for setting G. Due to the difference in training data size and minimal word occurrence, the sizes of certain sets such as $|\mathcal{D}|$ and $|\mathcal{G}|$ differ significantly between BioConceptVec and our skip-gram embeddings, but the sizes of other sets show somewhat similar trends.
+For BioConceptVec and our skip-gram embeddings, Table~\ref{tab:stats_analogy} shows some basic statistics for setting G. Due to the difference in training data size and minimal word occurrence, the sizes of certain sets such as $|\mathcal{D}|$ and $|\mathcal{G}|$ differ significantly between BioConceptVec and our skip-gram embeddings, but the sizes of other sets, such as $|\mathcal{R}|$, which represents the size of overall relations, show somewhat similar trends.
+Figure~\ref{fig:ansdist_drug2gene} in Supplementary Information~\ref{supp:embeddings} shows the distribution of the sizes of the answer sets for each drug $d$ under settings G, P1, and P2 for both BioConceptVec and our skip-gram embeddings.
 Table~\ref{tab:stats_pathway} in Supplementary Information~\ref{supp:pathway} shows the statistics for settings P1 and P2.
 The hyperparameters used to train our skip-gram are shown in Table~\ref{tab:param} in Supplementary Information~\ref{supp:embeddings}.